vectrozz/nock-wallet/README.md

 ## 📞 Support

 For issues and questions:
-- Open an issue on [GitHub](https://github.com/vectrozz/nock-wallet/issues)
+- Open an issue on [GitHub](https://github.com/yourusername/nock-dev-wallet/issues)
 - Check existing issues for solutions
 - Provide detailed error messages and steps to reproduce
+- Include Docker logs if using Docker deployment

 ---

 **Built with ❤️ for the Nockchain community**

+**🐳 Remember: Use Docker for the best experience!
+See [DOCKER.md](DOCKER.md)**